kmark-n/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Solving C variables, if, else and while tasks
+Tasks on C variables, if...else statements and while loops